TwoPizza9621536/twopizza9621536.github.io/collections/_posts/older/2023-07-21-reasons-why-nfts-are-scams.md

 ## How NFT Works

-First off what is a NFT.
-A NFT is a unique and non-interchangeable unit of data stored on a blockchain, a form of digital ledger - [Wikipedia][1] ([CC BY-SA 3.0][2]).
+First off, what is a NFT?

+> A NFT is a unique and non-interchangeable unit of data stored on a blockchain,
+> a form of digital ledger.
+> \- [Wikipedia<span class="visually-hidden"> (Opens in a new window)</span>][1]

 Basically a receipt or transaction "proves" that you have a digital asset, which cannot be copied and records it in a blockchain.
 Then how do you create a NFT, well below is a simple diagram that I have created to show the process.

 ![Starting with a digital asset, next minting the asset, then putting the NFT on the blockchain.]({% asset_path nft_process.svg %})